billyball1517/gns3server-old/README.md

 Since the gns3 data is made persistent in the /home/gns3 folder, upgrading is easy.
 Simply delete the running container, pull the image again, and start the container with the same command you used previously.

-# Security!

-I have chosen to enable authentication by default on this image.
-I can't for the life of me understand why this isn't the case already.
-The default `username/password` is `gns3admin/gns3password`.
-You can change all the authentication settings (including disabling it) in the `/home/gns3/.config/GNS3/gns3_server.conf` configuration file.

 # ADDITIONAL INFO

 Make sure the path when creating projects is `/home/user/......`  rather than your local user account home folder.